Mesothelioma and Asbestos Trust Funds

-If you or a U.S. veteran you love has mesothelioma, you may be able to file asbestos trust fund claims to seek money without going to court.
-Trust funds currently have over $30 billion available.
-Our team can help you pursue both trust fund payouts and VA benefits at the same time.
-Get started now with our help.
+If you or a U.S. veteran you love has mesothelioma, you may be able to file asbestos trust fund claims to seek compensation without going to court.
+Mesothelioma trust funds currently have an estimated $30 billion available.
+Our team can help you pursue both asbestos trust fund payouts and VA benefits at the same time.
+Get started now.

 Ready to file your trust fund claim?